 It was the perfect film to learn with

 I’ve always loved shooting portraits, and the first medium format film I used was ILFORD HP5+, shooting portraits in high school with the Rolleiflex TLR that I still use today.
 It was the perfect film to learn with — forgiving and rewarding.
 When I started directing music videos in my 20s, I brought that Rollei to set to take press photos between set ups.
 Around the same time, I was working as Ava DuVernay’s director’s assistant on the Netflix series When They See Us.
-Our unit stills photographer was Atsushi Nijima, a brilliant photographer who shoots on set stills on films for everyone from Ava to Yorgos Lanthimos to Greta Gerwig.
+Our unit stills photographer was Atsushi Nishijima, a brilliant photographer who shoots on set stills on films for everyone from Ava to Yorgos Lanthimos to Greta Gerwig.
 Watching Jima, I realized that shooting on set stills is an incredibly specific challenge, and I wanted to explore its mix of documentary and portraiture.

 Hannah Baker.
 Black and white shot of a woman singing with white smoke behind her.